mramirmoradi/bank-account-service/README.md

 # Project Details
 The project consists of 4 microservices.
-- Mobilab-service
+- Mobilab-service: The Mobilab-service is responsible for managing customer bank accounts and money transformation between them with help of the ECR-service microservice.
-- ECR-service
+- ECR-service: The ECR-service is responsible for calculating the exchange conversion rate between two currencies (v1 just supports USD and EUR) with the use of third parties or its own offline data.
-- Naming-server
+- Naming-server: The naming server is responsible for loud balancing and naming service between microservices.
-- Api-gateway
+- Api-gateway: The API gateway is responsible for managing requests that come to microservices with the help of the Naming server.

 ## Deployment
-For deploying on the Dev enviroment run the above command on the Project folder:<br>
+For deploying on the Dev environment run the above command on the Project folder:<br>
 ```bash
 docker-compose up --build
 ```